ballerina-platform/module-ballerina-http/docs/spec/spec.md

 ```
 ##### 2.3.4.2. http:Request

-The `http:Request` represents the message which came along over the network that modelled as an object along with
+The `http:Request` represents the request which is sent and received over the network which includes headers and
-headers and payload.
+the entity body.
 Listener passes it to the resource function as an argument to be accessed by the user based on
 their requirement.
 This parameter is not compulsory and not ordered.

 ```ballerina